 The Basics Houston invests in the early years of a child’s life.
-Through methods that are both practical and nationally recognized, The Basics Houston uses a fun approach that's specific to Houston.
+Through methods that are both practical and nationally recognized, The Basics Houston uses a fun approach to kindergarten readiness that's specific to Houston.
 Our work here contributes to the The Basics Learning Network (BLN) and the early childhood development field at large.
 Data we collect about our efforts here in Houston helps us uncover areas for improvement and implement new ideas to share with caregivers and children across Houston.

 The 25 in 25 by 2025 Initiative helps to raise kindergarten readiness by 25 percent in at least one geographic area of at least 25 cities, towns, and counties by 2025.
 As a Basics Learning Network affiliate, The Basics Houston issues this challenge to our home community by offering leadership and mentorship.